vhxs/quickstart/content/_index.md

-I've served in various roles during the course of my career, including as technical lead on software projects, as principal investigator on research projects, and as an individual contributor developing sofware, training machine learning models, and doing data science.
+I've served in various roles during the course of my career, including as technical lead on software projects, as principal investigator on research projects, and as an individual contributor developing software, training machine learning models, and doing data science.
 Recent application domains include information operations, homomorphic encryption, and audio/video processing.

 I am a lifelong learner and am not afraid to tackle problems